 Solution: During a PostTax operation on the GUID in question, you add:

-PostTaxRequest.NewDocCode (100001)
+newdoccode = ‘100001’

 …which would then become your new DocCode number.

 Committing a Document—a “Two Stage Process”

 Taking into consideration the elements described above, the steps for committing a saved or uncommitted document via the two-stage process are described below.
 This process assumes that you know the following data elements: